 Eugene Galien-Laloue (1854 – 1941)

-The granddaughter of Antoine Blanchard who painted street scenes and still lives in the Impressionist style.
+Annie Champeaux was the granddaughter of Antoine Blanchard, who painted street scenes and still lives in the Impressionist style.